SustainableCommunityDevelopmentHub/portal/README.md

 3. Run `docker-machine env default`.
 You will see instructions on how to create environment variable for you docker machine.
 Follow the instructions, and then also add the `EXPORT` commands into you .bash_profile so the environment variables will be set automatically in the future.

-4. Add the following line to your /etc/hosts file: `local.portal.dev     <ip-address-of-my-docker-machine>`.
+4. Add the following line to your /etc/hosts file:
+       <ip-address-of-my-docker-machine>    `local.portal.dev

 You can run `docker-machine ip default` to find the IP address of your docker machine.

 #Build and configure Docker Container for project